nsushant/ANT_OR_Lunch_Visits/places.md

 - Location: Sint-Gummarusstraat 35, 2060 Antwerpen
 - Cuisine: Afghan
 - Price range: $$
-- Note: Lareg restaurant, also sit-down type.
+- Note: Large restaurant, also sit-down type.
 Prices are not so high, 10-15 EUR approximatley.
 Has many options and has a lot of room.

+---

+- Name: Ovanos
+- Location: Lange Zavelstraat 40, 2060 Antwerpen
+- Cuisine: Morrocan
+- Price range: $
+- Note: Morrocan breakfast and lunch place, not so expensive.
+Just a bit more far from the university.

 ---